userrohit06/employee-management/README.md

 2. Edit Employee: Locate the employee you want to edit in the table, then click on the "Edit" button next to their record.

 3. Delete Employee: To remove an employee, click on the "Delete" button next to their record.
 A confirmation dialog will appear before deleting the data.

+##Note - Project images are in images folder.